What Are Qualified Retirement Plans?

 All things considered, you will probably want to have your retirement savings in more than one investment vehicle.
-For example, many retirees have several buckets from which to draw income, including a qualified retirement plan from a previous employer, a non-qualified plan like a Roth IRA to provide tax-free income in retirement, a taxable brokerage account, an annuity to provide a regular income, and Social Security benefits.
+For example, many retirees have several buckets from which to draw income.
+These may include a qualified retirement plan from a previous employer, a nonqualified plan like a Roth IRA to provide tax-free income in retirement, a taxable brokerage account, an annuity to provide regular income and Social Security benefits.
 Consider the big picture and allocate your funds accordingly.
 A financial advisor can help you come up with a formal plan to achieve your desired retirement income.

 Understanding QRP Withdrawal Options